 20GB of cloud storage

 I use Lightroom and Photoshop EVERY SINGLE DAY for Pinterest, Instagram, Twitter, and my blog images.
 At the very minimum, Adobe programs are easy to use for color filtering, resizing, and editing your pictures.
 What pro editors do with these programs blows my mind.
 Do you ever wonder how those influencers on Instagram make beautiful, consistent themes?
-These programs are exactly how IGers achieve uniformity and professional looking shots. .
-Plus, check out Adobe Spark for a new way to make Pinterest covers.
+These programs are exactly how IGers achieve uniformity and professional looking shots.
+Check out .
+Plus, scan over Adobe Spark for a new way to make Pinterest covers.

 - Although you can edit with apps, I prefer a desktop computer.
 This tutorial and its screenshots are from my MacBook Air.
 You can still follow along with your PC.

-- Although I taught computer classes at the library for 5 years plus 2 years at an urban community center, if you have trouble following my directions and screenshots, drop me a quick comment or message.
+- If you have trouble following my directions and screenshots, drop me a quick comment or message.
 As I learned more about Photoshop, articles gave me ideas.
-Don’t be afraid to play!
+Don’t be afraid to play.

 A Step-By-Step Guide For Superimposing Book Covers on Your eReader